praxis-app/rhizome/README.md

 Rhizome represents a new approach for Praxis, emphasizing seamless integration with existing systems while laying the groundwork for an autonomous, self-sustaining platform.
 The project aims to strike a balance between versatile utility and a standalone platform, with chat as the primary medium for collaborative decision-making (CDM) functionality.

-By embracing both integration and the autonomy of a standalone platform, Rhizome opens the door to greater user adoption without compromising the security and reliability offered by a core platform.
+By embracing both integration and the autonomy of a standalone platform, Rhizome opens the door to greater user adoption without compromising the security and reliability of a core platform.

 ## Project goals